Home » B2B vs B2C Content Strategy Guide for Small Businesses

 • User-generated content

-• Honest product reviews
+• Honest reviews

-This builds fast trust.
+This builds trust quickly.

 3. Visual and Interactive Content